Spatially Resolved Stellar Spectroscopy of the Ultra-diffuse Galaxy Dragonfly 44. III. Evidence for an Unexpected Star-Formation History: Methods and Results

-In the top panel of Figure \ref{fig:gp_feh}, we compare the relationship between [Fe/H] and [Mg/Fe] for the Coma dwarfs and UDGs, and we now also include a sample of early-type dwarf galaxies in the Local Group \citep{kirby2013}.
+In the top panel of Figure \ref{fig:gp_feh}, we compare the relationship between [Fe/H] and [Mg/Fe] for the Coma dwarfs and UDGs, and we now also include a sample of early-type dwarf galaxies in the Local Group \citep{kirby2013, vargas2014}.
 The Coma dwarfs become less Mg-enhanced with increasing [Fe/H], but the Local Group dwarfs do not show such a trend.

-The UDGs span the full range of Mg and Fe enhancements of the combined Local Group and Coma cluster sample, but with the paucity of UDGs with measured Mg abundances, it is presently impossible to discern whether there is a UDG-specific trend.
+The UDGs span the full range of Mg and Fe enhancements of the combined Local Group and Coma cluster sample, but with the paucity of UDGs with measured Mg abundances and large uncertainties, it is presently impossible to discern whether or not there is a UDG-specific trend.
+DF44 has a sub-solar Mg-abundance, unlike the other objects with similarly low-metallicity.